 First, they gave themselves to the Lord.
 The people followed their example.
 Let us do the same and worship the Lord wholeheartedly.

 TODAY’S READING FROM THE NEW TESTAMENT – ROMANS 14:1-23

 In this practical section in which we are exhorted to live out the gospel, Paul mentions both our personal duty to God and our attitude towards others.
 We are to worship God and do His will as fully as possible according to our conscience.
 That is our duty.
 But our attitude towards others, especially in disputable matters, is to let them do the same.
 God’s will is not that everyone conforms to our particular standard of sanctification.
 Christ is the standard of righteousness, and it is only the working of His life in us that can bring about God-pleasing sanctification (true conformity to the image of Christ).

-The Lord is the master of each person’s sanctification, so we should not judge others progress, particularly because the person you may be critiquing for not living up to your standard may be excelling you in many areas of sanctification that you don’t know about.
+The Lord is the master of each person’s sanctification, so we should be careful how we evaluate the progress of others, particularly because the person you may be critiquing for not living up to your standard may actually be excelling you in many areas of sanctification that you don’t know about.

 Romans 14:4 4 Who are you to judge the servant of another?
 To his own master he stands or falls; and he will stand, for the Lord is able to make him stand.